Skip to content

 Note

-To disable the tracing configuration, set up enable_tracing = false in the module configuration
+To disable tracing in the self-managed-amp profile, set enable_tracing = false in the module configuration.

 Instrumentation